tyduptyler13/dyndns/README.md

 - This script is setup for retrieving IPV4.
 To use IPV6, you will need to change values in ip.js and change the "A" in update.js to "AAAA".

-Requirements
+Requirements (Preinstall)
 ----
-You will need [node.js](http://nodejs.org/) installed on your computer as well as npm.
+* You will need [node.js](http://nodejs.org/) installed on your computer as well as npm.

-Installation
+* You will need node.io (Run `sudo npm install -g node.io` after node is installed.)

+Setup
 ----
 1. Open the directory you wish to install this to.
 2. Copy the .js files as well as the .sh file.